shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 # Greeting others

 Now, we might want to greet others as greeting ourselves is not that cool.
-For greeting others, we will need a person's public key; then only we can send them a hi.
-Our goal of the section is to send greetings to others by adding a textbox to our application where you can write the public key of your friend and then click a button to send greeting their way.
+For greeting others, we will need a public key for that account; then we can send them a greeting.
+Our goal of the section is to send greetings to others by adding a textbox to our application where you can write the public key of your friend and then click a button to send a greeting their way.

 First, as we will reuse the same logic from the previous code, we should move the greeting code into a function that accepts a public key (the one to greet) created by `useCallback` so that we can reuse it.
 What I did was - Added an argument, which is the base58 of the public key of the recipient, to the old `greet` callback and replaced `wallet.publicKey` to `PublicKey(<argument>)`.
 Now we can create a separate callback called `greetYourself` where we send our own `wallet.publicKey.toBase58()` and pass this callback to the "Greet Yourself" button.